dzimine/writing/drafts/Stormless2.md

 1. Line 9 - Table name will be generated to avoid collisions between regions and environments.
 2. Lines 10:13 - IAM Role created to give the function access to the DynamoDB table.
 3. Line 39:56 - AWS CloudFormation template defining the table.

-This
+The last brings an important point: Serverless framework simplifies only FaaS part of serverless, may be few more.
+But serverless is more than FaaS: as you just experienced, it's many more cloud services.
+Serverless framework leaves the space to define resources in provider specific way.
+To be serioudly serverless on AWS, master CloudFormation.
+Looking "provider-agnostic serverless"?
+Double-check your assumptions.

 Also, I moved `memorySize` and `timeout` to apply to all functions (lines 6:7).
 And the the API Gateway endpoint is gone from InviteSlack function: it served the demonstration role in the first episode, now that learned to test Lambda functions directly.
 We'll return to API Gateway later to invoke the final StepFunction end-to-end workflow.